 Step 2 – Backup Your Database

-This is fairly simple.
-Log in into your hosting’s cPanel (provided that they have it) and launch the phpMyAdmin application.
+This is simple.
+Log in into your hosting’s cPanel (if you use hosting with cPanel) and launch the phpMyAdmin application.

 On the left hand side, choose the database containing the data of your WordPress website, and then click Export.
 Up to here, all the setting are as they should be, so you can click Go.
 A file containing all the info on your database will be saved on your computer.